inBeat/inbeat-website/content/top-influencers/instagram/fitness/italy/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Italy In 2023
+title: Top 10 Fitness Instagram Influencers In Italy In 2024
 description: >-
-  Find top fitness Instagram influencers in Italy in 2023.
-Most popular hashtags: #sealovers #homesweethome #instagood.
+  Find top fitness Instagram influencers in Italy in 2024.
+Most popular hashtags: #lifestyle #sport #workout.
 platform: Instagram
-hits: 1072
+hits: 1145
-text_top: Analyze the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram profiles on inBeat.
-text_bottom: Our platform holds 1072 Instagram influencers like this in Italy for you to work with.
+text_bottom: Our database has 1145 Instagram influencers like this in Italy for you to contact.
 profiles:
   - username: "lovefit_girl"
     fullname: >-